 Every day more than 100 low-income seniors gather at the Henry Street Settlement’s Good Companions Senior Center for a nourishing meal and camaraderie.
 Volunteers help serve lunch or dinner, greatly increasing the efficiency of the meal service, while providing new social opportunities for our seniors.

-Painting and gardening support provides a valuable service to our programs and our neighborhood.
+Gardening support provides a valuable service to our programs and our neighborhood.
 Volunteers help keep our grounds looking beautiful, which makes our facilities inviting and helps to attract and retain clients.

 Resume and Interview Workshops:

 At Henry Street’s Workforce Development Center (WDC), job-seekers learn to improve skills and build confidence to secure employment.
 Volunteers help increase the work readiness of WDC clients by sharing their professional experience and knowledge while helping WDC clients practice their interviewing skills and improve their resumes.